The Flintstones (pinball): Modes

 Once all the modes are completed, the Start Mode light will indicate Mystery Mode, a wizard mode where the player has 20 seconds to knock down the BED and ROCK drop targets for 100 million points.
 Each target down scores 5 million.
 The mode ends after 20 seconds, or when the big points are awarded, and Fred's Choice will become the currently flashing mode.

+Reception

+In a 2021 review of the machine Pinball Mag praised the beauty of its “world under glass” including the playfield art, but heavily criticized the translite and cabinet artwork.
+The general illumination was also criticized, noting that there are empty holes where more bulbs could have been placed and unsure if it was poor design they were not installed.
+They did find the game had "flow" with a varied range of shots leading into each other.
+The missions were also praised, with the video mode highlighted as being original as it is not only played with the flipper buttons, but uses the ball on the playfield.
+The sounds and call-outs were praised as the best aspect of this machine, and the DMD animations were also enjoyed.
+While overall mixed they concluded it was "the perfect demonstration that you can make a very honorable pinball machine from a cheesy movie".

+RePlay magazine said Williams had taken a "boulder approach", and was a "rock solid" example of the strategy of using licenses.

-Similar Machine
+Similar machine

 A pinball redemption game by Innovative Concepts in Entertainment was also released in 1994.
-The cabinet was designed to look like a car from the television series.
-The game features a plastic playfield measuring approximately 3 feet by 5 feet and a 2-inch foil-coated plastic ball.
-It has two oversized flippers at the bottom and a third regular Data East flipper assembly elevated at mid-playfield.
-The game also features an oversized LED dot matrix display.
+Cosmetic additions are made to the outside of the cabinet to make it look like a car from the television series.
+The game is a little larger than a standard pinball machine.
+Instead of a standard pinball, it uses a 2-inch foil-coated plastic ball.
+At the bottom are two reversed flippers which are larger than normal pinball flippers, and a third regular sized Data East flipper is further up the playfield.
+Just above the playfield the game has a large LED dot matrix display; unlike a pinball machine it has no backbox.